-- 2.1.1.1 The agricultural sector in the Western Cape played a pivotal role in the province's economy, yet it operated within an increasingly complex and challenging environment.
+- 2.1.1.1 The agricultural sector in the Western Cape played a pivotal role in the province's economy, yet it operated in an increasingly complex and challenging environment.
 At the forefront was the capital-intensive nature of modern agriculture, which demanded substantial investment in infrastructure, technology, and compliance, placing strain particularly on small and medium-scale farmers. - 2.1.1.2 One of the most pressing concerns was land reform and policy uncertainty, especially around expropriation and tenure security.
 These issues created an atmosphere of hesitation among investors and has negatively impacted long-term planning and growth in the sector.
 Climate change and drought conditions continued to pose significant risks to both crop and livestock production, while disease and pest control remained persistent threats that required robust management systems.
-Compounding these biological challenges were the rising costs of inputs, such as energy, fuel, fertilisers, and feed, which were exacerbated by inflation, weak infrastructure, and supply chain disruptions. - 2.1.1.3 The sector also struggled with minimal or zero subsidies, placing South African farmers at a disadvantage compared to international competitors.
+Compounding these biological challenges were the rising

+- costs of input, such as energy, fuel, fertilisers and feed, which were exacerbated by inflation, weak infrastructure and supply chain disruptions. - 2.1.1.3 The sector also struggled with minimal or zero subsidies, placing South African farmers at a disadvantage compared to international competitors.
 Meanwhile, policy uncertainty, compliance burdens, and bureaucratic delays further constrain growth and innovation.

 Labour shortages, alongside difficulties in retaining skilled workers, were intensified by urban migration and an aging workforce.
-Labour regulations and wage structures, while necessary, often presented additional pressures on producers. - 2.1.1.4 Infrastructure deficiencies, including poor logistics, port delays, and unreliable electricity supply, severely limited operational efficiency and market access.
-These issues not only increased production costs but also weakened the province's competitiveness in both domestic and export markets. - 2.1.1.5 The sector was also affected by social challenges, including rural crime, unemployment, and the need for transformation and inclusion within the agricultural value chain.
-At the same time, there was growing pressure to meet food safety, traceability, and environmental compliance standards to maintain export readiness and consumer trust.

-2.2 Milk Producers Association (MPO)

-2.2.1.1 The dairy industry in the Western Cape, despite its significant contribution to the national agricultural economy, faced a range of complex and interrelated challenges that threatened its sustainability and long-term viability.
-One of the most pressing issues was the slow pace of economic growth, which impacted job creation, limited disposable income, and constrained fixed investment.
+Labour regulations and wage structures, while necessary, often presented additional pressures on producers.

+- 2.1.1.4 Infrastructure deficiencies, including poor logistics, port delays, and unreliable electricity supply, severely limited operational efficiency and market access.
+These issues not only increased production costs but also weakened the province's competitiveness in both domestic and export markets. - 2.1.1.5 The sector was also affected by social challenges, including rural crime, unemployment, and the need for transformation and inclusion in the agricultural value chain.
+At the same time, there was growing pressure to meet food safety, traceability and environmental compliance standards to maintain export readiness and consumer trust. - 2.2 Milk Producers Association (MPO) - 2.2.1 Issues discussed - 2.2.1.1 The dairy industry in the Western Cape, despite its significant contribution to the national agricultural economy, faced a range of complex and interrelated challenges that threatened its sustainability and long-term viability.
+One of the most pressing issues was the slow pace of economic growth, which had an impact on job creation, limited disposable income and constrained fixed investment.
 This broader economic stagnation undermined the operating environment for dairy farmers and limited the potential for expansion.
-To address this, the MPO advocated for a shift towards functional economic growth, revitalisation of state-owned enterprises, and the removal of obstructive regulations that inhibited the effective application of production factors.
-Additionally, crime and corruption remained major concerns that eroded business confidence and operational stability.
+To address this, the MPO advocated for a shift towards functional economic growth, revitalisation of state-owned enterprises and the removal of obstructive regulations that inhibited the effective application of production factors.
+Additionally, crime and corruption remained major concerns that eroded business confidence and operational stability. - 2.2.1.2 Another critical area of concern was animal disease control.
+While legislation existed, its implementation and enforcement were often inconsistent, weakening the agricultural sector's biosecurity.
+The MPO emphasised the need for more effective public-private partnerships to ensure that disease control measures were practical and outcomes-driven. - 2.2.1.3 High input costs continued to place pressure on producers.
+Although the South African dairy sector was generally cost-efficient by global standards, the Western Cape's reliance on the total mixed ration systems, which required feed input, such as maize and soybeans not produced locally, exposed producers to elevated costs.
+This input were transported over long distances or imported,